TransmitSecurity/ciam-expressjs-vanilla-samples/login-with-google/README.md

 ## Sample user experience

-- Open a browser tab on <domain:port>/ - redirects to an email input login page
+- Open a browser tab on <domain:port>/ - redirects to the demo's start Google login page
-- Enter your email and click the button - the page changes to OTP input
+- Click the login button - the page redirects to Google login
-- Go to your email and copy the code
-- Enter the code and click the button
+- Finish your authentication with Google
 - The browser will redirect to the completion endpoint, and show the OIDC auth code
 - Click on `Exchange and validate` button
 - The browser display the content of the access token